 In her short video response, Kayla discussed the importance of the Seventh Amendment to the U.S. Constitution, which guarantees the right to a jury trial in civil cases.
 She emphasized how this right ensures fairness and accountability by allowing personal injury victims to have their cases heard by a jury of their peers.

 Kayla referenced peer-reviewed research on jury size and diversity, citing insights from the American Bar Association (ABA).
-She noted how larger, more diverse juries bring a range of perspectives to deliberations, which leads to fairer and more balanced outcomes for injury victims.
+She noted that larger, more diverse juries bring a broader range of perspectives to deliberations, leading to fairer and more balanced outcomes for injury victims.

-She pointed out that reducing jury sizes or limiting access to jury trials could undermine the justice system and harm victims who rely on juries to understand and value their experiences.
+She explained that reducing jury sizes or limiting access to jury trials could undermine the justice system and harm victims who rely on juries to understand and value their experiences.

 Drawing From Personal Experience